 An economic partnership between the parties is also very significant.
 Joint bank accounts, joint ownership of property, joint accounts, beneficiary designations on retirement plans, insurance applications could all be bricks in a wall of establishing a common law marriage.
 Please note that these types of factors (such as having a joint bank account together) alone will NOT establish a common law marriage!
-In this day and age it is not unusual for boyfriends and girlfriends to live together with joint bank accounts or even, perhaps, owning property together without intending to enter into a marriage.
-However, the above mentioned factors take on importance in conjunction with other significant factors set forth in this article.
+In this age, it is not unusual for boyfriends and girlfriends to live together with joint bank accounts or even, perhaps, owning property together without intending to enter into a marriage.
+However, the above-mentioned factors take on importance in conjunction with other significant factors set forth in this article.

 There are a myriad of other factors that could be very important in determining whether or not there is a common law marriage.
 This includes whether an engagement ring or other wedding band was given and what hand the ring was worn on.

-How could a party be common law married after 7 days?
+How could a party be married after 7 days?

 Hypothetically, boyfriend and girlfriend invite all their friends to a party which is not officially a wedding.
 No marriage certificate is sought or obtained by the couple.
 However, at the party the couple announces to all their friends and family in attendance that they are married, they move in together the next day.
 The girlfriend puts him on her health insurance.
 They are probably married by common law after just a week!